OpenCHAMI/magellan/README.md

 ## Usage

-Magellan can be used to load inventory components using redfish or IMPI interfaces.
-It can scan subnets or specific hosts to find...
+Magellan's main goal is to load inventory components into `hms-smd` using redfish or IMPI interfaces.
+It can scan subnets or specific hosts to find interfaces to query and stores into a local database.

 ```bash
 ./magellan --help